• Skip to primary navigation

 2. Great for Training Overspeed Eccentrics

 Overspeed eccentrics is a training technique that was popularized by the late great Louie Simmons of Westside Barbell.
-This training technique is designed to optimize energy by loading a movement’s eccentric at a faster rate.
+This training technique is designed to optimize energy by loading a movement’s eccentric faster.

 So, as you descend with a barbell in the squat, a resistance band’s active pull is going to overload the eccentric quicker than a straight weight would.
 The band’s tension and amount of pull will be the highest at the top of a squat then it will dissipate as you lower.